bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants.md

 So think of it as if we were doing it with PSBT, with signed transactions.
 If we weren't using covenants, she could give him a pre-signed transaction and say, look, here's everything you need to withdraw some coins from my address and send them to yourself, signed by me.
 But he can't trust that, because she could spend the coin differently before he broadcasts it, so he has to broadcast it now and get it mined, to be sure that it's his.
-But in a world of covenants, she can say, here is that same PSPT, but you can also see that the address they're in, I can't spend them any different way than by broadcasting this transaction that sends them to you.
+But in a world of covenants, she can say, here is that same PSBT, but you can also see that the address they're in, I can't spend them any different way than by broadcasting this transaction that sends them to you.
 So you're using the transaction as the key that opens the lock now, rather than just a regular key.
 By doing that, he may not even need to bother broadcasting them at all until he needs to go and buy a car next year or something, because he knows they can't go anywhere.
 They're effectively, they are his.
 They're not able to be moved by anyone apart from him.
 So although they're not in his address yet, he can consider them his because there's nowhere else they can go.

-Christof Ono: 01:04:36
+Christoph Ono: 01:04:36

 Yeah, I guess the one addition is that it's tied to that piece of information.
 It's not an address generated by his wallet.